SankarBattula/springboot-reference/README.md

 # Spring Boot :

 •	Spring Boot can further simplify a developer’s job by handling the boilerplate configuration, which you need to write in the Spring framework.
   Spring eliminates the need for writing boilerplate code.
-In addition to this, Spring Boot eliminates the need for writing boilerplate configurations.
+In addition to this, Spring Boot eliminates the need for writing $\color{red}{boilerplate configurations}$.

 •	Spring Boot takes an opinionated view of building Spring applications, which means that Spring Boot comes with certain default configurations, and it makes some smart assumptions to auto-configure your application.